-- reviewing, and reporting on as appropriate, other information published with the financial statements, including the Annual Governance Statement; and - ► reviewing and reporting on the Whole of Government Accounts return, in line with the instructions issued by the NAO.
+► Reviewing, and reporting on as appropriate, other information published with the financial statements, including the Annual Governance Statement.

 Finally, we are also required to discharge our statutory duties and responsibilities as established by the Local Audit and Accountability Act 2014.